Parameterized Complexity of Efficient Sortation

 The above situation is not unique: there is a well-known example of another routing problem---\textsc{Edge Disjoint Paths}---which suffers from a similar difficulty, notably by being para\NP-hard even on undirected graphs with vertex cover number $3$~\cite{FleszarMS18}.
 But for \textsc{Edge Disjoint Paths}, one can achieve fixed-parameter tractability when parameterizing by the combination of treewidth and the maximum degree~\cite{GanianOR21}, while for \pfixed\ and \pvar\ we can exclude tractability even under this combined parameterization by recalling~\cref{thm:pvar_pfix_deg_tw}.

 The above considerations raise the question: Are there any structural restrictions under which we can efficiently solve instances of \pfixed\ or \pvar\ involving a large number of commodities and target?
 As the main contribution of this section, we answer this question positively by identifying the \emph{maximum route length} as the missing ingredient required for tractability.
 Indeed, from an application perspective, restricting one's attention only to physical routes which do not involve too many intermediary nodes is well-aligned with practical considerations for the routing of most goods.
-From a formal perspective, for the purposes of this section we will assume that the parameterized instances of \pfixed\ and \pvar\ come equipped with an additional integer parameter \pathl called \emph{path length} and: \begin{itemize} \item for \pfixed, it holds that the path $P$ of every routed commodity has length at most \pathl; \item for \pvar, we require that for every commodity $(s,t)\in K$, there exists a directed $s$-$t$-path $P'$ in $H$ with a corresponding \emph{base path} $P$ in $D$ (formally, $P'\subseteq \tc(P)$) such that $P$ has length at most $\pathl$.
-To formally distinguish it from \pvar, we denote this enriched problem by \pvarp, and note that for $\pathl\geq |V(G)|$ the problems coincide. \end{itemize}
+For the purposes of this section we will assume that the parameterized instances of \pfixed\ and \pvar\ come equipped with an additional integer parameter \pathl called \emph{path length} and require: \begin{itemize} \item for \pfixed, the path $P$ of every routed commodity has length at most \pathl; \item for \pvar, for each commodity $(s,t)\in K$, there is a directed $s$-$t$-path $P'$ in $H$ with a corresponding \emph{base path} $P$ in $D$ (formally, $P'\subseteq \tc(P)$), and $P$ has length at most $\pathl$.
+To formally distinguish it from \pvar, we call this enriched problem \pvarp (the problems coincide for $\pathl\geq |V(G)|$). \end{itemize}

 As our first result, we establish the fixed-parameter tractability of both problems of interest when \pathl\ is included in the parameterization.